TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 [![ALU disconnect](../../assets/images/move-2.jpg "ALU disconnect"){:width="200px"}](../../assets/images/move-2.jpg)

-ALU move in progress.
+The ALU and its registers have very few external connections, so the module came out easily.
 Other than the bus connections, most everything stayed intact.
 Some LEDs that shared the power buses needed to be pried out, but they stayed more or less together and went back in with minimal effort.

 At the start, it looked like the bus connections might be able to move along with the boards, but at some point it just because easier to pull them for later replacement.